Speed Limits: Frequently Asked Questions

 • Increasing the size and frequency of speed limit signs

-• Installing temporary or permanent flags on reduced speed zone ahead signs, or regulatory speed limit signs
+• Installing temporary flags on reduced speed zone ahead signs, or regulatory speed limit signs

 • Providing dynamic speed display devices at transitional areas.
 These are most effective when used at variable times and not as a permanent installation.
 Examples include: